 The Group is committed to ensuring that it is not complicit in the violation of human rights.
 This includes human trafficking and slavery which can occur in many forms, such as forced labour, child labour, domestic servitude, sex trafficking and workplace abuse.

 The Group's Risk and Compliance Committee has ultimate responsibility for reviewing the effectiveness of this statement.

 Every employee has the responsibility to uphold the principles set out in this statement in addition to complying with the Group’s Business Ethics Policy.
 The Group requires all employees to adhere to these principles, and to all related policies, practices and procedures.

 As a provider of software and services to the gambling and financial trading industries, human and labour rights and modern slavery issues do not pose the same level of risk for the Group as for companies in manufacturing or industrial sectors.
-However, the Group does note that the most salient human and labour rights issues are related to employment, data protection, procurement of goods and services, as well as anti-money laundering (ensuring that individuals involved in human trafficking and slavery are not laundering their money through the Group’s operations).
-In addition, the Group continuously reviews these issues as part of its risk assessment and due diligence processes.
+However, the Group does note that the most material human and labour rights issues are related to employment, data protection, procurement of goods and services, as well as anti-money laundering (including ensuring that individuals involved in human trafficking and slavery are not laundering their money through the Group’s operations).

 Due Diligence Processes and Supplier/Licensee Adherence

 As the business evolves, we are continuously reviewing risks and their potential impact on the business.
 At the beginning of relationships with third parties, the Group continues to implement a process across its operations by which third parties are requested to complete a questionnaire as part of due diligence in its compliance risk assessment procedure.
 This process requires them to provide details of any policies, procedures, statements or programs they have in relation to human and labour rights (including modern slavery).
 Through this due diligence process, Playtech assesses such third parties’ commitment to upholding human and labour rights.